 Rather than MPG, electric vehicles work on ‘range’ and you need to regularly charge an electric vehicle to make sure you have enough range to complete your journey.
 The range of an electric vehicle can be affected by a number of factors including the outside temperature, your driving style and even whether or not you are using the air-conditioning.

 If you are considering an electric vehicle you will need to have access to a charge point to recharge the battery and pay for the electricity that is used.
 There are two options available on the Motability Scheme.
 If you have off-street parking, BP Chargemaster can install a charge point at your home.
+There are no costs for BP Chargemaster to supply and install a home charge point, but if there is work required to gain access to your electricity supply you will have to cover the costs for this.
 Alternatively, if you don’t have off-street parking, or it’s not possible to fit a home charge point, BP Chargemaster will arrange for you to access a network of charging points known as the Polar network for easy on-street charging.
-There are no costs for BP Chargemaster to supply and install a home charge point, however if there is work required to gain access to your electricity supply you will have to cover the costs for this.
 To find out more about BP Chargemaster charging options please speak to your dealer when choosing your car.

 What to consider